of the people

 And the shepherd said “In the current political climate you can’t seriously expect that any proposal will cause great joy for all the people?”

 And the shepherd did continue, as his question had in fact been rhetorical.
 “We’ve been debating the options and even among this small and barely representative cross-section of the Jewish agricultural working class there is a wide and apparently unbridgeable range of opinions as to the way forward to a solution in the search for an acceptable Messiah.”

 And the shepherd did point out his three colleagues.

 “Jacob here is a Zealot, all for us going it alone.
 Tell the Romans exactly where to put their Empire.
 The Samaritans and the Greeks, they can go home too.
 He wants not just immigration reduced, but Israel wholly re-Jews-d”.

-“Stephen, on the other hand, he’s a Rome-ainer.
-He thinks there are several things that the Romans have, in fact, done for us.”
+"Joanna*, on the other hand, she’s a Rome-ainer.
+She thinks there are several things that the Romans have, in fact, done for us.”

 “Jeremiah, he's a social activist.
 No surrendering unto Caesar.
-He wants to stop Augustus-erity and the scandal of babies having to sleep in feeding troughs wrapped in second-hand clothing.”
+He proposes an end to Augustus-erity and the scandal of babies having to sleep in feeding troughs wrapped in second-hand clothing.”